harvester/docs/docs/volume/export-volume.md

 1. Click the `⋮` button and select the `Export Image` option.
 1. Select the `Namespace` of the new image.
 1. Configure the `Name` of the new image.
-1. Select an existing `Storage Class`.
+1. Select an existing `StorageClass`.
 1. (Optional) You can download the exported image from the `Images` page by clicking the `⋮` button and selecting the `Download` option.

 ![export-volume-to-image-1](/img/v1.2/volume/export-volume-to-image-1.png)